 Heineman stresses that he's not a fan of what he calls "agenda" filmmaking.
 He didn't set out to make a film about the war on drugs, he says, but about individuals, and he won't be drawn into a discussion of "policy" beyond the fact that something's clearly not working.
 "It's basic supply and demand.
 As long as there's a demand for drugs in the north, in the United States, there's a supply of drugs from Mexico and South America.
 I don't see that cycle changing."

 Instead, what spurred him on were human questions.
 How would he respond if faced with similar atrocities to the families of Michoacán?
 "What would I do if my sister was raped, if my father was hanged from a bridge?
 Would I take up arms, fight violence with violence?
 Would I become a vigilante?
 Do I believe that's right?
 Is it just?
 Is it sustainable?"

 Far from glorifying vigilantism, Cartel Land shows the troubling issues it raises.
-One is that, since these groups are self-appointed, they're not accountable – an accusation levelled against the Autodefensas by a villager.
+One is that, since these groups are self-appointed, they're not accountable—an accusation leveled against the Autodefensas by a villager.
 In theory at least, state institutions answer to their citizens, although, as we see here, there's no guarantee of that.
 And then there's the depressing habit radical movements seem to have of replicating the corruption they've struggled against once they've gained a bit of power.

 "I guess I came out of it feeling like vigilantism isn't sustainable," Heineman concludes.
 "We've seen this play out throughout history of armed groups fighting against 'evil.'
 We see it all across the world today.
 The key is to know your end goal.
 How are you going to create a sustainable system going forward?
 Often these groups pop up with noble intentions but without an exit strategy or game plan."